Marek Chlup: Yomiuri Giants

 On September 25, 2024, it was announced that Chlup had signed a one–year developmental contract with the Yomiuri Giants of Nippon Professional Baseball.
 Chlup made his debut with the Giants on July 12, 2025.
 He became the first European-born and developed position player in NPB history.
 He also became the first Czech-born baseball player in a major professional league since Frank Rooney (Rovný) of the 1914 Indianapolis Hoosiers.
 After appearing in just two games, Chlup was diagnosed with a left hamate fracture on July 16.
 Before his season-ending injury, he went hitless in five at-bats over two games.
+On October 28, the Giants announced that they would not be retaining Chlup for the 2026 season.

+Caliente de Durango

+On May 16, 2026, Chlup signed with the Caliente de Durango of the Mexican League.
+In eight appearances for the Caliente, he batted .250/.273/.406 with one home run and eight RBI.
+On June 5, Chlup was released by Durango.

 International career

 Chlup represents the Czech Republic national baseball team in international competition.
 During the qualifiers for the 2023 World Baseball Classic, Chlup hit .353/.353/.706 with two home runs and four RBI to help the Czech Republic qualify for its first ever WBC tournament.
 In the main tournament, Chlup hit .333/.471/.417, one of the best offensive producers on the 2023 Czech team alongside Eric Sogard and Matěj Menšík.
 During the game against Japan, Chlup hit a double off Rōki Sasaki and later scored to give the Czechs a brief lead.

 Chlup was selected to the Team Europe roster for the Global Baseball Games exhibition tournament against Samurai Japan, ahead of the 2024 WBSC Premier12.